rubyworks/rc/spec/00_concept.md

-= RC
+# Ruby Courtier

-The purpose of RC is to provide unified configuration management across multiple tools for Ruby.
-The structure of an RC configuration file is very simple.
+The purpose of Courtier is to provide unified configuration management for Ruby tools.

+Courtier designates a single per-project configuration file, named either `.config.rb`, `Config.rb` or `config.rb`, looked up in that order.
+The structure of this configuration file is very simple.
-It is a ruby script sectioned into named blocks:
+It is a ruby script sectioned into named `config` and `onload`
+blocks:

-  config :rake do
+  config 'rubytest' do
-    # ... rake tasks ...
+    # ... configure rubytest command ...
   end

-  config :vclog do
+  onload 'rake' do
-    # ... configure vclog ...
+    # ... when rake is required then ...
   end

-Utilization of the these configurations may be handled by the consuming application, but can be used by any tool if `rc` is loaded via RUBYOPT.
+Utilization of the these configurations may be handled by the consuming application, but can be used on any Ruby-based tool if `-rc` is added to RUBYOPT.

-To work with RC in this specification, we want to avoid the automatic bootstrap, so we load the `interface` script instead.

-  require 'rc/interface'